Blair Underwood: Career

 After his film debut, Krush Groove, Underwood's 1985 appearance on The Cosby Show landed him a short stint for three months on the ABC soap opera One Life to Live as Bobby Blue.
 He later co-starred in the short-lived CBS crime drama series Downtown from 1986 to 1987, and guest-starred on Scarecrow and Mrs. King and 21 Jump Street.

 In 1987, Underwood, at the age of 23, was cast as attorney Jonathan Rollins in the NBC legal drama series L.A.
 Law.
 He received Golden Globe Award nomination for Best Supporting Actor – Series, Miniseries or Television Film in 1991.
 The series ended in 1994.
 In 1990, he played James Chaney in the NBC television film Murder in Mississippi.
 In 1993, he co-starred in the western film Posse starring Mario Van Peebles.
 After L.A.
 Law, he starred in a number of movies, In 1995, he appeared in the legal thriller Just Cause, and the following year played Jada Pinkett's love interest in the heist film Set It Off.
 He also had a supporting role as a geneticist in the science fiction film Gattaca (1997) and in the disaster film Deep Impact (1998).
 In 1996, he was featured in the July issue of erotic magazine Playgirl.

 In 1996, Underwood returned to series television with ABC police drama series, High Incident.
 He co-starred opposite Cicely Tyson in the 1998 miniseries Mama Flora's Family.
-In 2000, he played the lead role in the short-lived CBS medical drama series City of Angels.
+In 2000, he portrayed a Marine Captain in the film Rules of Engagement, and played the lead role in the short-lived CBS medical drama series City of Angels.
 Underwood was voted one of People magazine's "50 Most Beautiful People" in 2000, and one of TV Guide magazine's "Most Influential Faces of the 90s".
 In 2003, he guest starred in four episodes on the HBO series Sex and the City playing Cynthia Nixon's love interest.
 In 2004, he played the role of Roger De Souza opposite Heather Locklear in NBC short-lived drama LAX.
-In 2006, he appeared in the Tyler Perry's second film, Madea's Family Reunion.
+In 2006, he appeared in the romantic comedy film Something New, and in Tyler Perry's second film, Madea's Family Reunion.
 He had a recurring role as the sexy grade school teacher in the CBS sitcom The New Adventures of Old Christine opposite Julia Louis-Dreyfus from 2006 to 2008.
 In 2007, he guest starred in an episode of the NBC series Law & Order: Special Victims Unit.
 In 2007, Underwood portrayed Jesus Christ in Inspired By...
 The Bible Experience, an 89-hour, celebrity-voiced, fully dramatized audio Bible based on Today's New International Version.
 Also in 2007, Underwood co-authored the novel Casanegra: A Tennyson Hardwick Novel with husband-and-wife team Steven Barnes and Tananarive Due.